Bilsborrow

 Bilsborrow /ˈbɪlzbərə/ is a village and former civil parish, now in the parish of Myerscough and Bilsborrow, in the Wyre district, in the county of Lancashire, England.
-The village population at the 2011 census was 632.
+The village population at the 2011 census was 632 and in the 2021 census 1,479.
 It is on the A6 road and the Lancaster Canal.
 It is approximately 1 mi east of Myerscough.

 Bilsborrow has a primary school, a post office and local shop, and a fish and chip shop, St Hilda's Church of England church and two public houses, the Roebuck and the White Bull, a canalside tavern Owd Nell's Tavern, a Premier Inn hotel, a canalside lodge, a guest house, and a themed thatched hamlet 'village' with restaurant, hotel and tavern.

 In 2018, John Cross Church of England Primary School celebrated the 300th anniversary of its founding by John Cross, a local Christian benefactor.

 In the former parish is the hamlet of Duncombe.
 In the 1950s there was a large paper mill at Matshead.
 The River Brock is crossed by Walmesley Bridge; it is dated 1883 but looks much older.